 Adjustability: Love the locking rungs on the upper boot and also the ability to separate the upper and lower.
 The addition of the BOA doesn’t really effect the adjustability.

 Flex Retention: Not bad flex retention.
 There is a little articulation going on there.

-Response: Nice mid level response for those that like a little extra flex but still like to be able to make harder edge to edge turns.
+Response: Nice mid-level response for those that like a little extra flex but still like to be able to make a harder edge to edge turns.